mmhanif/self-halt/_posts/books/2022-02-14-born-a-crime.md

 *Audible*

+This had gotten rave reviews when it first came out, and they were well-deserved.
+Trevor Noah is a huge success today, but he’s had a remarkable and difficult early life.
+Along with being his personal story, this is also a story of South Africa during and after the overturning of Apartheid.
+Noah lets the reader see what it was like growing up poor and black in South Africa but always showing the humanity of the people he came into contact with.

 **Publisher's Description:**
 "#1 NEW YORK TIMES BESTSELLER • More than one million copies sold!
 A “brilliant” (Lupita Nyong’o, Time), “poignant” (Entertainment Weekly),